-As more is learned about the impacts of urban runoff on waterways, more regulations are developed in an attempt to mitigate those impacts.
-These regulations are generally developed by the Environmental Protection Agency (EPA) under the Federal Clean Water Act.
-The State of Oregon, through the Oregon Department of Environmental Quality (DEQ), has accepted delegation from EPA, meaning they are responsible for implementing the federal regulations at the state level.
+As more is learned about the impacts of urban runoff on waterways, more regulations are being developed to mitigate those impacts.
+These regulations are generally developed by the federal Environmental Protection Agency (EPA) under the Federal Clean Water Act.
+The State of Oregon, through the Oregon Department of Environmental Quality (DEQ), has accepted delegation from the EPA, meaning it is responsible for implementing federal regulations at the state level.

 DEQ has adopted two stormwater regulations that affect Albany:

-- Willamette River Basin Total Maximum Daily Load (TMDL); and the
+Willamette River Basin Total Maximum Daily Load (TMDL)

 DEQ has determined that the Willamette River does not meet water-quality standards for temperature, mercury, and bacteria.
-Since Albany discharges stormwater and treated wastewater to the Willamette River, we have been identified as a designated management agency (DMA) and are required to submit a TMDL implementation plan to help restore the water quality of the Willamette River.
+Since Albany discharges stormwater and treated wastewater to the Willamette River, we have been designated a management agency (DMA) and are required to submit a TMDL implementation plan to help restore the water quality of the river.
 Many elements of the plan are related to stormwater.
 Albany is required to provide an updated plan every five years.
 Albany has been increasing its efforts towards TMDL compliance each year.

 The permit will specify many activities Albany must complete.
 Details of the permit and required plan are complex and generally fall under what federal rules call the six minimum control measures.
 Each is listed here with a link to the EPA fact sheet that describes it.